 - 1 rind lemon, grated (Icing)

-- Sift the flour and salt into a mixing bowl.
+- Place the flour and salt into a mixing bowl.
 Add the sugar and mix.

 - Rub in the margarine until mix resembles breadcrumbs.

 - Add between 2-3 tbsp of water a little at a time.
 Just enough water to bring the mix into a pastry dough, that is not sticky.
 Just sprinkle more flour and knead gently if its too sticky.
-Gently knead the pastry into a ball for a minute or two.
+Gently knead the pastry into a ball.

 - Cream the sugar and margarine together in a mixing bowl.

-- Add the dried fruit, cherries, almonds and walnuts.
-Mix till all combined.
+- Add the mixed dried fruit, glace cherries, almonds and walnuts.
+Mix well.

 - Remove the pastry from the fridge.
 Flour your work surface and rolling pin.
-Roll out the pastry to the desired size.
-Pastry shouldn't be too thick.
+Roll out the pastry until thin but not too thin that it breaks up.

-- Using the rolling pin, wrap the pastry gently around and use the rolling pin to place the pastry over your flan tin.
+- Using the rolling pin, wrap the pastry gently around lift up the pasty and gently drop into your flan tin.

-- Place in the middle shelf or 3/4 quarters down from the top of the oven, if you have a shelf there.
-As if the tart is too close to the top the dried fruit can burn.
+- Place in the middle shelf of the oven, or the shelf below the middle one.
+As if the tart is too close to the top of the oven the dried fruit can burn.

 - Gently remove the tart from the tin.

-- Using a spoon or knife drizzle the icing sugar over the tart.
-Sprinkle the grated lemon zest over.
-The lemon is nice as it provides a tang that cuts through the sweetness.
+- Using a spoon drizzle the icing sugar over the tart.
+Sprinkle the lemon zest over.
+And toss the toasted almond flakes over.

-- Leave the tart icing to set.
-And then slice into 8 slices.
+- Leave the icing to set before slicing into 8 slices.